drone/drone-kaniko/README.md

     plugins/kaniko:linux-amd64
 ```

-With expanded tagging enabled, semantic versions can be passed to PLUGIN_TAGS directly for expansion:
+With expanded tagging enabled, semantic versions can be passed to PLUGIN_TAGS directly for expansion.

+**Note**: this feature only works for build labels.
+Artifact labels are not supported.

 ```console
 docker run --rm \